tufts-ml/graph-generation-EDGE/README.md

 # EDGE

-Official pytorch implementation for ["EDGE: Efficient and Degree-Guided Graph Generation via Discrete Diffusion Modeling"](https://arxiv.org/pdf/2305.04111.pdf).
+Official pytorch implementation for ["Efficient and Degree-Guided Graph Generation via Discrete Diffusion Modeling"](https://arxiv.org/pdf/2305.04111.pdf).
 Our code is devloped based on https://github.com/ehoogeboom/multinomial_diffusion.

 We use the evaluation modules provided by https://github.com/uoguelph-mlrg/GGM-metrics and https://github.com/hheidrich/CELL.